Technigo/project-express-api/README.md

 # Project Express API

-This was my first back end project.
+This was my first backend project.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+At first I had difficulties getting my endpoints to show.

 ## View it live